18 December 13

 During his time at S4C he has influenced the channel’s on-air brand and is particularly proud of introducing the distinctive family of dragons in the 90’s.
 Over the years the promo team have received numerous international accolades including Promax UK, Promax International, RTS Craft Awards, Sportel, New York Film Festivals, EBU Presentation and the Celtic Media Festival.

 A former member of the EBU Presentation Steering Committee, RTS Cymru and board member of Promax UK including Conference Chair in 2005, he now represents S4C on the BAFTA Cymru committee.

-His outside interests have included chairing a Cylch Meithrin Committee; Deputy Chair of Ysgol Pwll Coch’s governing body, chairing a local fund raising committee for the National Eisteddfod in Cardiff and since 2008 has chaired the Clwb y Diwc committee which organises monthly Welsh language events in the Canton area.
+His outside interests have included chairing a Cylch Meithrin Committee, Deputy Chair of Ysgol Pwll Coch’s governing body, chairing a local fund raising committee for the National Eisteddfod in Cardiff.
+Since 2008 has chaired the Clwb y Diwc committee which organises monthly Welsh language events in the Canton area, and has recently been invited to join Y Dinesydd (Welsh language voluntary monthly publication in Cardiff) steering committee.
 When time allows, he still enjoys DJing and providing sound and lighting support for gigs and events.